Greek Summerfest is a summer festival celebrating Greek food, culture and music at St. Nicholas and Dimitrios Greek Orthodox Church in Vancouver.

 Greek Summer Festival in Vancouver

-This past year’s festival included live entertainment each night of the event and the option to eat at the site.
-At the same time there was still the option to order food to go and take it home with you.
+This year’s festival included live entertainment each night of the event and the option to eat at the site.
+At the same time there was also the option to order food to go.

 Greek Summerfest is one of a number of different Greek festivals in the Lower Mainland.
 Fairly similar to the July Greek Summerfest is the multi-day Surrey Greek Food Festival which takes place outside a Greek Orthodox Church in Surrey in early June.
 Greek Day on Broadway, meanwhile, is a massive one-day street party that takes place in late June on West Broadway in Kitsilano.